Duchy of Bohemia: Holy Roman Empire

 In 1002, Duke Vladivoj was enfeoffed with the Duchy of Bohemia from the hands of King Henry II of Germany.
 With this act, what had been a fully sovereign duchy became part of the Holy Roman Empire.
 After Vladivoj died the next year, the Polish duke Bolesław I the Brave invaded Bohemia and Moravia and ruled as Boleslaus IV.
 In 1004, after the Poles were expelled from Bohemia with help from Henry II, Duke Jaromír received the duchy in fief from the king.

 Duke Bretislaus I of Bohemia re-acquired the Moravian lands in 1019 or 1029, which thenceforth were usually ruled by a younger son of the Bohemian duke/king.
 About 1031, Bretislaus invaded Hungary to prevent its future expansion and, in 1035, he helped the Emperor against the Lusatians.
 In 1039, he invaded Poland, captured Poznań and ravaged Gniezno; after that he conquered part of Silesia including Breslau.
-The destruction of Gniezno pushed the Polish rulers to move their capital to Cracow.
+The destruction of Gniezno pushed the Polish rulers to move their capital to Kraków.
 In 1040, Bretislaus defeated the German King Henry's invasion into Bohemia in the Battle at Brůdek.
 However, the next year Henry besieged Bretislaus in Prague and forced him to renounce all of his conquests except Moravia.
 In 1047, Henry negotiated a peace treaty between Bretislaus and the Poles.

 The son of Bretislaus, Vratislaus II, supported Henry against the Pope, anti-kings, and rebellions in Saxony in his long reign.
 The Bohemian troops showed conspicuous bravery and, in 1083, he entered Rome with Henry and their armed forces.
 Henry gave Vratislaus a lifetime appointment as the first King of Bohemia in 1085 out of gratitude.
 For his successor Bretislaus II foreign policy was largely concerned with the Silesian conflict, when the Poles did not pay a fee for areas once resigned by Bretislaus I.

 In 1147, the Bohemian duke, Vladislaus II, accompanied the German king, Conrad III, on the Second Crusade, but halted his march at Constantinople.
 Thanks to his military support against northern Italian cities (especially Milan) for the emperor Frederick Barbarossa, Vladislaus was elected king of Bohemia on 11 January 1158, becoming the second Bohemian king.

 Economy

+The Duchy earned a significant income from the Prague slave trade, trafficking Pagan Slavs, termed as saqaliba, to slavery in al-Andalus in the 10th and 11th centuries.

-Mining of tin and silver began in the Ore mountains in early 12th century.
+Mining of tin and silver began in the Ore mountains in the early 12th century.